blue-pho3nix/org2ip-asn/README.md

 ## Why Multiple Names Help You Out

 - A company is registered under many organization names.
 For example, IBM: `IBM`, `IBM Cloud`, `International Business Machines Corporation`, and more.
-- Each name you pass is looked up separately and the results merged, so list every entity and acquisition you want covered.
+- Each name you pass is looked up separately, and the results are merged, so list every entity and acquisition you want covered.

-## Tool...
-Known Gaps

-- Subsidiaries aren't linked automatically.
-Parent companies and acquisitions must be seeded manually.

 ## Rate Limiting